Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Transferrin saturation is one of the central parameters in the Singular formulation engine for iron metabolism.
 It drives both dosage personalization decisions and safety rules related to bioactive interactions.

 When TSAT and ferritin are both in the low ranges, the formulation engine increases the iron dosage.
-Vitamin C is simultaneously raised to a high level to promote intestinal absorption.
+Vitamin C is simultaneously raised to its reinforced dosage: it increases iron absorption.
 In this same context, curcumin is removed from the formula.
 Its iron-chelating properties could reduce iron assimilation at the intestinal level.

 If ferritin is low but TSAT remains in the optimal range, the response is modulated.
-Iron and vitamin C are included at a moderate dosage.
+Iron alone is included, at an intermediate dosage.
 This profile corresponds to functional iron transport despite low reserves.

 TSAT is interpreted alongside ferritin and hemoglobin.
 This cross-reading distinguishes insufficient iron supply from an inflammatory context.
 When TSAT is low and ferritin elevated, iron may be sequestered without being mobilized. hs-CRP, another marker measured by Singular, helps clarify this situation.